RubinoD1/Node.js-README-generator/README.md

 # Node.js README Generator
 Link to repo: https://github.com/RubinoD1/Node.js-README-generator
+* An example README can be found in the utils folder.

 ## Description
 This is a README generator that uses Node.js.
 Through a series of question prompts in the commmand line a README.md file is created within the 'utils' sub-folder located within the 'Develop' folder.